 Power of Choice for customers

-To provide you with more options to manage and control your electricity usage and power bills, the electricity industry is introducing ‘Power of Choice’ from 1 December 2017.
+To provide you with more options to manage and control your electricity usage and power bills, the electricity industry introduced ‘Power of Choice’ from 1 December 2017.

 Power of Choice (PoC) is a suite of reforms to the electricity regulatory framework.
 Its part of a national emphasis to help you better understand your energy usage and how it directly impacts the electricity network.